ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/bundles/how-client-integrates-with-replication-bundle.dotnet.markdown

 * Detecting that an instance is replicating to another set of instances.
 * When that instance is down, the client will be automatically shifted to other instances.

 This is caused by a failover mechanism which is turned in a document stored by default.
-The the client can load a replication document from `/docs/Raven/Replication/Destinations` to learn what replication instances to use if the failover occurred.
+The client can load a replication document from `/docs/Raven/Replication/Destinations` to learn what replication instances to use if the failover occurred.

 {NOTE The client by default creates requests for the replication document even if the server does not have the replication bundle enabled.
 In this case, the request for `/docs/Raven/Replication/Destinations` results in  `404` in server logs./}